-10 Strategies Bitchy Women Use to Get the Upper Hand at Work
+10 Strategies Bitchy Bosses Use to Get the Upper Hand

 I Was a Lamb in the Wolves' Den Just Waiting to Get Slaughtered

 Not surprisingly, when I was a little girl attending Catholic schools in the 1970's, nobody taught me the fine art of being bitchy.
 It was a different time back then.
 Girls like me were getting groomed for lives as doting mothers, supportive wives, and dutiful pillars of their churches and communities—not as career women, bosses, CEO's, and politicians.
 The most powerful woman I knew as a kid was Doris Walthers who drove our carpool.
 In the 70's, she was considered a force to be reckoned with because she had, after all, served as our school's Mother's Club president for two consecutive terms!

-As an adult, I taught at inner-city parochial schools where everybody's focus was on helping students.
+As an adult, I taught at an inner-city Catholic school where everybody's focus was on helping students.
 There were no power plays for money, promotions, and prestige.
-So when I entered the business world for the first time as a middle-aged woman, I was like a lamb wandering innocently into the wolves' den – just waiting to get slaughtered.
+So when I entered the business world for the first time as a middle-aged woman, I was like a lamb wandering innocently into the wolves' den—just waiting to get slaughtered!

 You Don't Need to Act Bitchy, but You Do Need to Counteract Bitchy

-My supervisor – the leader of the pack – was a woman named Jennifer, who had all the bitchy experience I lacked.
-I immediately felt ill-at-ease around her – awkward and off-balance.
-It wasn't until years later I understood she was making calculated moves – some subtle, some overt – in a game of psychological warfare to put herself in a place of strength and me in weakness.
+My supervisor—the leader of the pack—was a woman named Jennifer, who had all the bitchy experience I lacked.
+I immediately felt ill-at-ease around her—awkward and off-balance.
+It wasn't until years later I understood she was making calculated moves—some subtle, some overt— in a game of psychological warfare to put herself in a place of strength and me in a place of weakness.
 While I'd never suggest women emulate Jennifer's catty behavior, I do believe they need to recognize, understand, and counteract it so they don't become a victim like I did.
-So here are 10 strategies bitchy women like Jennifer use in the business world to gain control:
+So here are 10 strategies bitchy bosses like Jennifer use in the business world to gain control:

 1. She Calls You by the Wrong Name